Chilliwack’s natural environment, mountains and waterways offer a recreational playground that has something for everyone.

 Chilliwack is a haven of freshwater fishing.
 The Fraser River is home to one of the last truly wild populations of white sturgeon in the world.
-Both the Fraser River and the Vedder River Chilliwack are also home to all five species of Pacific salmon, trout, and an annual return of winter-run steelhead.
+The Fraser River and the Vedder River are also home to all five species of Pacific salmon, trout, and an annual return of winter-run steelhead.

 Chilliwack is a mountain biking hub with a variety of trails suited to every skill level.
 Vedder Mountain is a well-known destination for mountain bikers because of the beauty of its terrain and constant trail upgrades.